MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

-\item \textit{the MMO-FSE can be highly sensitive to the weight setting --- there exists only one (or two) weight that performs significantly better than the others.} \item \textit{the MMO significantly outperforms the MMO-FSE under the majority of the weight values.} \item \textit{the effort required by the MMO-FSE to identify the best weight is non-trivial, i.e., it takes 50\% or more of the full-scale search budget for 14 out of 22 cases, which would otherwise be saved by using MMO instead without compromising the quality.}
+\item \textit{the MMO-FSE can be highly sensitive to the weight setting---there exist some rather diverse, case-dependent, and promising weights that perform significantly better than the others, which can only be discovered via pre-tuning.} \item \textit{the effort required by the MMO-FSE to identify a promising weight is non-trivial, i.e., it takes 50\% or more of the full-scale search budget for 13 out of 22 cases, which would otherwise be saved by using MMO instead without compromising the quality.}

 \end{itemize}

 \end{quotebox}